lari/firebase-ga4-app-measurement-protobuf/README.md

 [Charles](https://www.charlesproxy.com) — an HTTP proxy software for Windows, Mac and Linux — can decode a request or response body using Protocol buffers.
 You just need to add the compiled descriptor file `app-measurement.desc` in its descriptor registry and create a viewer mapping.

 You can do this by opening `Viewer Mappings...` from the `view` menu at top.
 Here you can add a mapping to a specific location (e.g. `https://app-measurement.com/a`).
-You need to add the `app-measurement.desc` to the Descriptor Registry and select the settings:
+You need to add the `app-measurement.desc` to the Descriptor Registry and then select the following settings:

 - `Request type`: `Protocol Buffers`
 - `Message type`: `app_measurement.Batch`